driesvints/dotfiles/readme.md

 > I've thought about backing up the `.zshrc` file entirely to Mackup and removing it from this repo.
 But I like it to be versioned with the repo so I can use it for documentation and as an example.
 I also believe that it makes more sense to keep it in this repo because it's pretty tied into this repo's files and settings.

 When installing these dotfiles for the first time you'll need to backup all of your settings with Mackup.
 Install and backup your settings with the command below.
 Your settings will be synced to iCloud so you can use them to sync between computers and reinstall them when reinstalling your Mac.
-If you want to save your settings to a different folder or different medium than iCloud, [checkout the documentation](https://github.com/lra/mackup/blob/master/doc/README.md#storage).
+If you want to save your settings to a different directory or different storage than iCloud, [checkout the documentation](https://github.com/lra/mackup/blob/master/doc/README.md#storage).

 ```zsh
 brew install mackup